hazelcast/hazelcast-jet-reference-manual/src/TF-IDF.md

 # Tutorial: building an Inverted TF-IDF index in Jet

 TF-IDF is a basic technique in the domain of full-text search.
-The goal is to be able to quickly find the documents that contain the given set of search terms, and to sort them by relevance.
+The goal is to be able to quickly find the documents that contain a given set of search terms, and to sort them by relevance.
 To understand it we'll need to throw in some terminology...